1457384613gh/rEFInd-theme-named-Yours/README.md

 ![image](https://user-images.githubusercontent.com/69227436/164608548-03b00cf6-4c88-489e-878a-aec8f328f1ce.png)

 Export as png to overwrite BannerEditor.png
+### For those who have no these fonts
+- `Agency FB`  is the font of `The Device`
+- `French Script MT` is the font of `your name`

+If you have no these fonts, you can download and install.
+[These Fonts](https://github.com/1457384613gh/rEFInd-theme-named-Yours/releases/tag/Fonts)

+Or you can select other fonts you like.

 ## Read and Write ESP
 For new devices, copy the folder named refind into `ESP: /EFI/`